nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Design Patterns - Exercise/Composite/README.md

 ### 3. Leaf Class

 You should also create a Leaf class (SingleGift).
 It will not have sub-levels so it doesn’t require to add and delete operations.
 Therefore, it should only inherit the GiftBase class.
 It will be like a single gift, without component gifts.

+### Use What You’ve Done

+Now is the time to test what you have done by trying to use it.
+In your Main() method you can do just that by instantiating the Leaf class (SingleGift) and the Composite class (CompositeGift) and using their methods.